top of page

 The project will operate from the PHARP Headquarters in Kamonyi, where they relocated in 2024 as their previous premise suddenly came under a government demolition plan.
 PHARP now have the space to house the sewing school, which seeks to build the economic independence of the students, their self-esteem and to offer social re-integration, contributing to poverty reduction and gender equality.

-The scheme will officially launch in January 2026 and we shall be excited to follow its progress and post updates in the future.
+The scheme officially launched in January 2026, and we're pleased to share its progress and updates with you below.

 image4.jpeg